Titans get AFC’s No. 1 seed; Colts’ loss helps Steelers

 The AFC playoffs will be running through Music City, and the Tennessee Titans should have Derrick Henry back for their first game this postseason.

-The Tennessee Titans, who’ve used an NFL-high 88 players and most ever in a non-strike season, clinched their first No. 1 seed since 2008 and third overall.
+The Tennessee Titans, who used an NFL-high 91 players for the most ever in a non-strike season, clinched their first No. 1 seed since 2008 and third overall.
 They needed only a win Sunday, though they made it interesting before holding off the team that replaced them in Houston 28-25 to clinch the AFC’s top spot.

 Titans coach Mike Vrabel noted nobody hands out T-shirts and hats for clinching the top seed.